 Market research and customer outreach aren’t the sorts of things small business owners and startups can do once and then cross off the list.
-When you’re facing a roadblock, think back to the last time you do some solid market research, or did a deep dive into understanding the competitive landscape.
+When you’re facing a roadblock, think back to the last time you did some solid market research or took a deep dive into understanding the competitive landscape.

 Market research and the insights you get from customer outreach aren’t a silver bullet.
-A lot of companies struggle with what to do with conflicting data points.
+Many companies struggle with what they should do with conflicting data points.
 But it’s worth struggling through and gathering information that can help you better understand your target market.
-Plus, your customers can be one of the best sources for criticism.
+Plus, your customers can be one of the best sources of criticism.
 It’s actually a gift if you can avoid taking the negatives personally.

-Survey your customers.
+The worst thing you can do when you’re facing challenges is isolating yourself from your customers and ignore your competition.
+So survey your customers.
 Put together a competitive matrix.
-The worst thing you can do when you’re facing challenges is isolating yourself from your customers and ignore your competition.

 5. Seek input from your team and your mentors

-Quoting Stephen Covey, who said that “strength lies in differences, not in similarities,” Forbes also discusses the importance of diversity when it comes to problem-solving in business.
-The more diverse a team is, the better able they are to come up with innovative solutions to the problems faced by the organization.
+Quoting Stephen Covey, who said that “strength lies in differences, not in similarities,” speaking to the importance of diversity when it comes to problem-solving in business.
+The more diverse a team is, the more often innovative solutions to the problems faced by the organization appear.

 In fact, it has been found that groups that show greater diversity were better at solving problems than groups made up specifically of highly skilled problem solvers.
-So whomever you bring in to help you problem solve, resist the urge to surround yourself with people who already agree with you about everything.
+So whoever you bring in to help you problem-solve, resist the urge to surround yourself with people who already agree with you about everything.

-Doing Lean Business Planning—the process of revising your business strategy regularly—is much more efficient than writing an epic business plan once a year.
+By adopting the lean business planning method—the process of revising your business strategy regularly—you’ll be able to shift your strategies more fluidly.
 You don’t want to change course every week, and you don’t want to fall victim to shiny object thinking.
-But you can strike a balance that allows you to reduce your business’s risk, while keeping your team heading in the right direction.
+But you can strike a balance that allows you to reduce your business’s risk while keeping your team heading in the right direction.

 Along the way, you’ll make strategic decisions that don’t pan out the way you hoped.
 The best thing you can do is test your ideas and iterate often so you’re not wasting money and resources on things that don’t work.
 That’s Lean Planning.